BarrierSteer: LLM Safety via Learning Barrier Steering: Conclusion

 \subsection{Closed-form Steering via Composing CBFs}

-Real-world safety specifications often involve multiple, possibly conflicting, constraints (e.g.,``be helpful'' AND ``be harmless'').
-We can formalize these requirements as satisfying \textit{all} constraints simultaneously.
-However, directly solving the quadratic program in \cref{eqn:qp} is still inefficient for LLMs as the dimension of $u$ (the same as the one of $h$) is usually very large in the latent space.
-In order to address this, we propose a closed-form \algo{} as follows.
+Real-world safety specifications often involve multiple constraints (e.g., ``avoid harm'' and ``protect privacy'').
+We formalize such requirements as satisfying all $K$ constraints in \cref{eqn:qp}.
+However, directly solving the quadratic program is inefficient, since the control dimension matches the hidden-state dimension and is typically large.
+To address this, we derive a closed-form steering rule.

 Recall that $\{b_{k}(h)\}_{k=1}^K$ is a set of learned CBF boundaries corresponding to safe sets $\mathcal{C}_k$.
 A system satisfying all constraints must remain in the intersection $ \bigcap_{k=1}^K \mathcal{C}_k $.
-We propose to merge these constraints into a single, continuously differentiable CBF.
-The intersection of safe sets can be captured by a smooth under-approximation of the minimum function using the Log-Sum-Exp (LSE) formula:
+We merge these constraints into a single, continuously differentiable CBF.
+The intersection of safe sets can be captured by a smooth under-approximation of the minimum function using the Log-Sum-Exp (LSE) formula~\cite{Boyd2004}:

-where $\kappa > 0$ is a smoothing parameter.
-Crucially, this composed barrier $B(h)$ remains continuously differentiable, and the satisfaction of $B(h)\geq 0$ implies the satisfaction of $b_{k}(h)-\delta \geq 0, \forall k\in\{1,\dots, K\}$ \cite{boyd2004convex}.
-Under appropriate assumptions on the latent space, we have the following theorem establishing the safety guarantee for the proposed \algo{}. \begin{restatable}{thm}{SafeGuarantee} Given a set of learned safety constraints $\{b_{k}(h)\geq \delta\}_{k=1}^K$, if the initial hidden state $h_0$ is in the safe set $\cC = \{h \mid b_{k}(h) \geq \delta, k\in \{1,\dots,K\}\}$, then the \algo{} control obtained via the composing method \cref{eqn:compose} ensures the state $h$ stays in the safe set $\cC$ for all $t\geq 0$ (i.e., safety guarantees for LLM); otherwise, the hidden state $h$ will be exponentially stabilized towards $\cC$. \end{restatable} The proof for Theorem~\ref{thm:safe} is given in Appendix Sec.~\ref{sec:proof}.
+where $\kappa \in \mathbb{R}_{>0}$ is a smoothing parameter.
+Notably, this composed barrier $B(h)$ remains continuously differentiable, and the satisfaction of $B(h)\geq 0$ implies the satisfaction of $b_{k}(h)-\delta \geq 0, \forall k\in\{1,\dots, K\}$ \cite{Boyd2004}.
+When the number of active constraints is at most 2 (either $K \leq 2$ originally, or after composing via~\cref{eqn:compose}), the QP in~\cref{eqn:qp} admits the following closed-form solution for $u$:

-Alternatively, to further reduce computational cost while maintaining safety effectiveness, one can employ a greedy heuristic: identify the Top-$k$ (e.g., $k=2$) most violated constraints at the current step and solve the safety filter considering only these constraints.
-In practice, addressing the most critical violations often implicitly satisfies the remaining constraints or sufficiently mitigates immediate safety risks.
-Under this restriction, when the number of active safety constraints is no greater than two, the quadratic program in \cref{eqn:qp} admits a closed-form \algo{} solution for the control input $u$, given by:

-where $\lambda_1, \lambda_2, \hat g_1, \hat g_2$ are given in the Appendix Sec. \ref{sec:cf}, in which the derivation process of the closed-form solution is also given.
-These three methods of composing CBFs lead to three versions of \algo{}: